 Mediation is the primary process used to help resolve conflicts.
 This process involves trained mediators, who are neutral and objective, helping those in conflict to tell their stories to each other, explore underlying issues, brainstorm potential resolutions of the conflict, and reach an agreement that meets the needs of both as much as possible.
 Mediation sessions are held on days and at times and locations convenient to the parties.
 The Center also provides facilitation services to groups experiencing conflict.

-Opening in fall 2012, the Mount Airy College Center for Health Care Education is a partnership between Carroll Community College, Frederick Community College and Howard Community College to provide affordable health care programs in a convenient location.
-The new state-of-the-art center will offer credit degree programs, noncredit allied health courses, certification preparation, and continuing professional education in a number of high-demand health care occupations.
-All courses will be available to students from Carroll, Frederick and Howard Counties at in-county tuition rates.
-For information visit www.howardcc.edu/mtairy.
+Opened in fall 2012, the Mount Airy College Center for Health Care Education is a partnership between Carroll Community College, Frederick Community College and Howard Community College to provide affordable health care programs in a convenient location.
+The new state-of-the-art center offers credit degree programs, noncredit allied health courses, certification preparation, and continuing professional education in a number of high-demand health care occupations.
+Students from Carroll, Frederick and Howard Counties can take offerings at the Mount Airy location at in-county tuition rates.
+For information visit www.mtairycollegecenter.com.

 Educational Technology Services provides a wide variety of media resource support for instruction and administration in the audiovisual/instructional technology areas.
 Services include Materials Design and Production, A/V Equipment Services, and Multimedia/Web Design and Development.

 Materials Design and Production involves the design and production of instructional and informational materials for HCC faculty and staff.

 AV Equipment Services is responsible for the wide range of projection, audio, and video equipment that is distributed or permanently installed into classrooms, conference rooms and lecture halls throughout the campus.
 Digital audio and video recording and dubbing services are also available for support of instruction.
 These services empower the HCC community to use AV technology in teaching, learning, and community service.